AnyChart/docs.anychart.com/Common_Settings/Sharing.md

 ## Adjusting

-When sharing is done through the context menu, the sharing function uses default setting values.
+When sharing is done through the context menu, the sharing function uses default settings' values.
 The image of the chart will be shared with no link on the sample, and the hostname of the link will be displayed as the picture name.
 Though, all sharing methods described above have several settings which can be adjusted due to your special needs.

 ### Facebook